mikeharfoot/Madingley/README.md

 ### MacOS

-TBD.
+Use homebrew [http://brew.sh/](http://brew.sh/) to install netcdf:

+  brew install netcdf

 Compilation
 -----------

 ### Windows

-Once the netCDF library is installed, Visual Studio should now be able to build the source files.
-The Community Edition of Visual Studio should be sufficient.
+Use Visual Studio to build the source files, the Community Edition of Visual Studio should be sufficient [https://www.visualstudio.com/en-us/products/visual-studio-community-vs.aspx](https://www.visualstudio.com/en-us/products/visual-studio-community-vs.aspx).
-The model requires two additional packages that NuGet is able to restore:
+The model requires additional packages that are included in the packages directory, it is not necessary to use NuGet.

   * DynamicInterop.0.7.4 - to bind from C# to the netCDF library;
   * Newtonsoft.Json.7.0.1 - to store and load configuration, environment and run time state to and from json files;
   * NUnit.2.6.4 - for running the unit tests.

-Following the advice [http://docs.nuget.org/consume/package-restore](http://docs.nuget.org/consume/package-restore) it is sufficient to make sure that the following options are set in the Package Manager General settings in Visual Studio options:

-  * Visual Studio is configured to 'Allow NuGet to download missing packages'
-  * Visual Studio is configured to 'Automatically check for missing packages during build in Visual Studio'

-Building the solution will then automatically restore the needed packages and then compile the solution.

 ### Linux

 For Linux, MonoDevelop [http://www.monodevelop.com/](http://www.monodevelop.com/) is able to build the solution and it can run under Mono [http://www.mono-project.com/](http://www.mono-project.com/).
 See the installation instructions at [http://www.mono-project.com/docs/getting-started/install/linux/](http://www.mono-project.com/docs/getting-started/install/linux/).
-MonoDevelop will automatically restore the missing NuGet packages by default.

 ### MacOS

-For MacOS, Mono is also available - but unfortunately only in 32bit mode.
+For MacOS, Mono is also available - but unfortunately only in 32bit mode as a package.
+See here: [http://www.mono-project.com/docs/compiling-mono/mac/](http://www.mono-project.com/docs/compiling-mono/mac/).
+64bit mode is required to run the Madingley Model.

 Model Data
 ----------